Killing of Justine Damond: "Fast tracked" training criticism

+Changes in leadership and policies

 Less than a week after Damond's killing, Police Chief Janeé Harteau was ousted, after Mayor Betsy Hodges said that she and the city had lost confidence in Harteau's ability to lead.
 The police shootings were a contributing factor in Hodges losing her bid for re-election in 2017.

 Following the shooting, Minneapolis acting police chief Medaria Arradondo announced in July 2017 that police officers would be required to turn on body-worn cameras during all calls and traffic stops.
 Bob Kroll, the president of the Minneapolis police officers' union, objected to having cameras recording while officers are on the way to a call, saying that officers' discussion of tactics "while responding to a call should not be publicly disseminated".

+Comparison to other events

 George Floyd's murder in Minneapolis on May 25, 2020, was compared to the killing of Damond and the successful criminal case against Noor.
 Some felt that the local judicial system was inconsistent and that it did not hold white police officers who killed black men accountable for their actions.

 In June 2020, reflecting on the murder of Floyd and the killing of his daughter, John Ruszczyk said: